yl5922/SpikACom/README.md

 ### ✅ What the script does:

 1. **Dataset Processing**
-   - Uses [SpikingJelly](https://spikingjelly.readthedocs.io/zh-cn/latest/activation_based_en/neuromorphic_datasets.html) to unpack and convert DVS event data into tensors.
+   - Uses [SpikingJelly](https://spikingjelly.readthedocs.io/zh-cn/latest/activation_based_en/neuromorphic_datasets.html) to unpack and convert DVS event data into frames.
-   - This step is skipped if processed data already exists.
+   - <u>Skips this step if processed data already exists.</u>
    > ⚠️ Note: The first-time preprocessing may take **30–50 minutes**.

 2. **Spiking CNN Training**
    - Trains a spiking convolutional neural network for gesture recognition.
-   - Extracts and stores convolutional (semantic) features into the folder ./saved_features (for saving time in the continous learning stage).
+   - Extracts and stores convolutional (semantic) features into the folder `./saved_features` <u>to save time in the continual learning stage</u>.
-> ⚠️ Note: - This script checks whether intermediate files already exist.
+   > ⚠️ Note: The script checks whether intermediate files already exist.
 If they do, training steps will be skipped.
-> Hence, if execution is interrupted by error, try deleting generated files manually to restart: `Initial_max.pth` and `./saved_features`.
+   > <u>If execution is interrupted by error, try deleting the generated files manually to restart</u>: `Initial_max.pth` and `./saved_features`.

 3. **Continual Learning with SpikACom**
    - Runs the SpikACom framework across dynamic environments with different PDPs.